temianibaba/tech258_azure/user_data_images/readme.md

 # User data
 This is an advanced way of creating a virtual machine.
-By using this option when creating a VM we can run a script without having to SSH into the intance.
+By using this option when creating a VM we can run a script without having to SSH into the intance.<br>

+Why not have every app instance use user data with full script in there?
+**Slower**, commands still have to be ran when using User Data(upgrade install etc)
 ## Option in Azure
 ![alt text](images/image.png)<br>
 In the blue highlighted box you can paste your script and it will run once the VM is created, everything should be fine **IF YOUR SCRIPT WORKS!!!**